 Women and literacy

-well as links to resources presenting possibilities for integrating
+This page includes links to resources presenting possibilities for integrating

 into learning.
-Another page, Internet 101,
+An older page, Internet 101, was designed to

-provides basic information for educators wishing to utilize the
+provide basic information for educators wishing to utilize the

 image: Dalton Ghetti pencils http://www.utne.com/Arts/artist-dalton-ghetti-pencil-sculptures.aspx